huaweicloud/terraform-provider-huaweicloud/docs/resources/vpc_address_group.md

 The following arguments are supported:

-* `region` - (Optional, String) Specifies tThe region in which to create the IP address group.
+* `region` - (Optional, String, ForceNew) Specifies tThe region in which to create the IP address group.
 If omitted, the provider-level region will be used.
 Changing this creates a new address group.

 * `name` - (Required, String) Specifies the IP address group name.
 The value is a string of 1 to 64 characters that can contain